-The most comprehensive archaeological project carried out in recent years.
-“Meanwhile in the Mountains: Sagalassos” is the result of a collaboration between the Ministry of Culture and Tourism, the Directorate General for Cultural Heritage & Museums and KU Leuven University, Belgium, and their support to the Sagalassos Archaeological Research Project.
+“Meanwhile in the Mountains: Sagalassos” is the result of strong collaboration.
+Both the Ministry of Culture and Tourism, the Directorate General for Cultural Heritage & Museums and the KU Leuven University support the Sagalassos Archaeological Research Project.

-Once again, the interdisciplinary team of KUL breathed life into the wonders and trivialities of ancient life in the Taurus mountains.
-Archaeology does not only feature monumental buildings and imperial statues, though these aspects are certainly not absent in the exhibition.
-As you have come to expect from KUL, the little things in past lives and the day-to-day are elaborated upon in great detail too.
-368 objects lead visitors by the hand along the natural and human history of Sagalassos and the surrounding region.
+Once again, the special team of KUL breathed life into the wonders of ancient life in the Taurus mountains.
+Archaeology does not only feature monumental buildings and imperial statues.
+Though these aspects are certainly present in the exhibition.
+As you have come to expect from KUL, the little things in past lives and the day-to-day are elaborated in great detail too.
+368 objects lead visitors by the hand along the natural and human history of Sagalassos and its surroundings.